 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers."
 The new accounting standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
-The accounting standard is effective for annual reporting periods (including interim reporting periods) beginning after December 15, 2017.
+The accounting standard is effective for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2017.
 Early adoption is permitted for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2016.
-ASU No. 2014-09 provides for one of two methods of transition: retrospective application to each prior period presented; or, recognition of the cumulative effect of retrospective application of the new standard in the period of initial application.
-The Company is currently evaluating the impact of this accounting standard on its consolidated financial statements.
+ASU No. 2014-09 provides for one of two methods of transition: retrospective application to each prior period presented; or recognition of the cumulative effect of retrospective application of the new standard in the period of initial application.
+The Company presently expects to select the modified retrospective transition method.
+Assuming all other revenue recognition criteria have been met, it is likely that the new guidance would require the Company to recognize revenue and cost relating to distributor sales upon product delivery, subject to estimated allowance for distributor price adjustments and rights of return.
+In March, April and May 2016, the FASB issued additional updates to the new revenue standard relating to reporting revenue on a gross versus net basis, identifying performance obligations and licensing arrangements, and narrow-scope improvements and practical expedients, respectively.
+The Company is in the process of assessing the impact this additional guidance is expected to have upon adoption.

-NOTE 2-NET LOSS PER COMMON SHARE
+NOTE 2-NET INCOME (LOSS) PER COMMON SHARE

-The Company uses the treasury stock method to calculate the weighted average shares used in computing diluted net loss per share.
-The following table sets forth the computation of basic and diluted net loss per share:
+The Company uses the treasury stock method to calculate the weighted average shares used in computing diluted net income (loss) per share.
+The following table sets forth the computation of basic and diluted net income (loss) per share:

 Three Months Ended June 30,

-2015 2014

-(In thousands, excep t per sh are amounts)
+2017 2016

+. .

-Net loss \$ (917) \$ (1,446)
+Net income (loss) \$ (1,512) \$ 260

 Denominators:

-Weighted average shares-Basic 22,943 27,495
+Weighted average shares-Basic 20,805 21,299

+Dilutive effect of employee stock options 223

-Dilutive effect of employee stock options
+Dilutive effect of employee stock purchase plan options 4

-Weighted average shares-Dilutive 22,943 27,495
+Weighted average shares-Dilutive 20,805 21,526

-Net loss per common share-Basic \$ (0.04) \$ (0.05)
+Net income (loss) per common share-Basic \$ (0.07) \$ 0.01

-Net loss per common share-Diluted \$ (0.04) \$ (0.05)
+Net income (loss) per common share-Diluted \$ (0.07) \$ 0.01

-The following shares of common stock underlying outstanding stock options, determined on a weighted average basis, were excluded from the computation of diluted net loss per share as they had an anti-dilutive effect:
+The following shares of common stock underlying outstanding stock options, determined on a weighted average basis, were excluded from the computation of diluted net income (loss) per share as they had an anti-dilutive effect: